 CEHS offers a wide variety of undergraduate and graduate programs that provide access to professional knowledge and expertise for a range of professions.

-Housed in state-of-the-art facilities in University Hall, CEHS is a hub of creativity, innovation, and excellence, where students, faculty, and staff create solutions to community problems, invent innovative practices and curriculum, and engage in and publish cutting-edge research.
-Drawing on a long tradition of working to increase equity, social justice, democratic practice, critical thinking, and reflection, the College serves as a leader in preparing professionals to work collaboratively to change people’s lives.
+Housed in state-of-the-art facilities in University Hall, CEHS is a center of creativity, innovation and excellence, where students, faculty and staff create solutions to community problems, invent innovative practices and curriculum, and engage in and publish cutting-edge research.
+Drawing on a long tradition of working to increase equity, social justice, democratic practice, critical thinking and reflection, the College serves as a leader in preparing professionals to work collaboratively to change people’s lives.

-Montclair State University's graduate program in elementary teacher education was ranked 18 in the 2014 US News and World Report rankings of America's Best Graduate Schools.
-The rankings include 278 doctorate-granting schools of education from throughout the United States, and our elementary teacher education program placed ahead of those in renowned institutions such as Harvard, New York University, and the University of California-Berkeley.
-The University also is one of only two NJ institutions that were nationally ranked in the US News listing of Best Education Schools for 2015.
+Montclair State University’s graduate programs in elementary and secondary teacher education were ranked among the top 15 in the US News and World Report rankings of America’s Best Graduate Schools.
+The rankings include all doctorate-granting schools of education from throughout the United States, and our programs placed ahead of those in renowned institutions such as Harvard, New York University and the University of California-Berkeley.
+The University also is one of only two New Jersey institutions that were nationally ranked in the US News listing of Best Education Schools, and Montclair State was ranked in the top 100 education schools overall.

 Join us at the College of Education and Human Services at Montclair State University and become a part of our outstanding academic community.

-If you have questions about the College of Education and Human Services at Montclair State University, please feel free to contact the Dean's Office or any of our department chairpersons.
-To learn more about our programs and to select the program that is right for you, please visit our Academic Programs site.
+If you have questions about the College of Education and Human Services at Montclair State University, please feel free to contact the Dean’s Office or any of our department chairpersons.
+To learn more about our programs and to select the program that is right for you, please visit our Departments and Programs.